jiangdongguo/AndroidUSBCamera/README.md

 1. Import usb common library instead of aar;
 2. Fix “pthread_mutex_lock called on a destroyed mutex” when call stop preview
 3. Fix jitpack.io build error.

+#### 2022.07.13  version 3.1.7

+1. Cancel supporting x86 & x86_64, If you need it, please downloading the project and build it;
+2. Release version 3.1.7 and support depend on it directly.